READY TO PURSUE ENROLLMENT FOR YOUR CHILD?

 - Schedule a visit to observe in the classroom and meet with the Director of Admissions.

-- Complete and submit your child’s application with the appropriate application fee.
+- Complete and submit your child’s application AND student profile form with the appropriate application fee.

 - Schedule an interview/visit for your child.